TABLE OF CONTENTS

 Using the logbook method, there’s scope for referring to your fuel and oil receipts to provide proof of expenses.
 However, this isn’t a strict requirement as you can also estimate the expenses based on odometer records.

 You can claim any reasonable portion of use if you’ve clearly separated work from private use and your deductions are allowable under the ATO’s rules.
-See the rules around vehicle use here.
+See the rules around vehicle use and travel expenses here.

 How much childcare can you claim on your taxes without receipts?